Last updated on March 1st, 2023

-Planning a trip to Kyushu but wonder what is the best food in Kyushu?
+Planning a trip to Kyushu but wondering what is the best food in Kyushu?
 Here is the Kyushu food guide if you are looking for what and where to eat in Kyushu.

-Kyushu might not a famous place to visit in Japan.
-But this little gem gains its popularity in recent years for its historical shrine, stunning natural beauty, lively bustling city vibe and also a wide range of classic Japanese food.
+Kyushu might not be a famous place to visit in Japan.
+But this little gem gains its popularity in recent years for its historical shrine, stunning natural beauty, lively bustling city vibe, and also a wide range of classic Japanese food.
 There’s so much delicious food to try in Kyushu.
 A visit to Kyushu would not be complete without experiencing any of the best food in Kyushu.
-It will never fail to satisfy your hearts and tummy to the fullest.
-From the mouthwatering Hakata ramen, freshly caught seafood and various of the local classic dishes.
+It will never fail to satisfy your heart and tummy to the fullest.
+From the mouthwatering Hakata ramen, freshly caught seafood, and various local classic dishes.
 If you are curious about what to eat in Kyushu, read on for more details on what to eat in Kyushu during our trip to Kyushu.

 In this Kyushu food guide blog, I’m going to share with you the best food to eat in Kyushu.
 Most importantly, the best restaurants where you can try them in Kyushu.